 You should contact the insurance broker who you purchased the policy from to discuss this.

-It is obviously regrettable that you have been impacted by the insolvency of 2 insurance companies you held policy cover with over such a short period.
-As things stand, all Gefion policies remain valid and outstanding claims will be handled and paid by the firm as normal.
+It is obviously regrettable that you have been impacted by the insolvency of 2 insurance companies that you held policy cover within such a short period.

 FSCS has no authority to arrange and secure replacement insurance cover on behalf of a policyholder.
 This is the Broker’s responsibility.
 Neither can FSCS offer any advice in relation to replacement policy cover.